 One of the breeziest of the bunch in this list, Battenwear’s Active Lazy Shorts are comprised of a 55/45 linen/cotton fabric.
 They’re comfortably roomy and come with two hand pockets and two rear patch pockets as well as an easily-adjustable drawstring waist.

 And Wander’s high-end option is built in Japan with a lightweight and waterproof shell.
-It includes reflective panels, an integrated jacquard belt, hidden zippered hand pockets and taped seam cargo pockets.
+It includes reflective prints on both sides, an integrated jacquard belt and hidden zippered hand pockets.